MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/05a-image-analysis.md

 Computer vision models enable AI systems to interpret image-based data, such as photographs, videos, and other visual elements.
 In this exercise, you'll explore how the developer of an AI agent to help aspiring chefs could use a vision-enabled model to interpret images of ingredients and suggest relevant recipes.

 1. In a new browser tab, download **[images.zip](https://microsoftlearning.github.io/mslearn-ai-fundamentals/data/images.zip){:target="_blank"}** `https://microsoftlearning.github.io/mslearn-ai-fundamentals/data/images.zip` to your local computer.
 1. Extract the downloaded archive in a local folder to see the files it contains.
-These files are the images you will use AI to analyze.
+These files are the images you'll use AI to analyze.
 1. Return to the browser tab containing your Microsoft Foundry project.
 1. On the **Discover** page, select the **Models** tab to view the Microsoft Foundry model catalog.
 1. Search for and deploy the `gpt-5-mini` model using the default settings.
 Deployment may take a minute or so.